 Our Kitchen.
 Sew pockets into your cabinet skirt.

-10).
-Keep Organized.
 Keeping your counters bare and organized should be part of your daily routine.
 Every new appliance or gadget needs to have an appropriate place in your kitchen, before bringing it into your tiny space.
+Proper organization is the key to continuous declutter.

 Music City Tiny House Kitchen.
 Notice the three-tiered hanging baskets